 Internally, sharing evaluation results can galvanize an organization–arming employees (program staff and management) and the Board of Directors with data they need to ensure program outcomes are being met and take appropriate actions when issues arise.
 External stakeholders use data to verify an organization’s credibility and hold it accountable to the outcomes it seeks to achieve.
 Ultimately, stakeholders use data to keep an organization on track to accomplish its overall goals.

 It’s hard to win a game if your team has no idea of the score—or even worse, what game they are playing.
 Sharing evaluation data helps to keep an organization’s impact transparent and everyone involved on the same page.
-Stay tuned for our next blog in this series about how to share data and use it to tell your story within different communication channels!
 Talk with one of our team members today and learn how you can get the word out about your evaluation results!